-We’re BC made and proud.
+We’re BC-made, female-founded and proud.

-All of our ingredients are sourced sustainably and ethically and every individual dried fruit is all dosed by hand.
+We’ve launched our very first collection of THC infused Dried Fruits!
+All of our ingredients are sourced sustainably and ethically, and every individual dried fruit is dosed by hand.
 Our Dried Infused Fruits are organic, vegan and gluten-free with no added preservatives.
-A clean and conscious product.
+We are proud to create a clean and conscious product.

-If you’re interested in Rilaxe news and new product launches simply subscribe here now.
+If you’re interested in Rilaxe news and new product launches, simply subscribe here now.

-All of our THC dried infused fruits are lab tested for accuracy, free from pesticides, heavy metals, microbials, toxins and aflatoxins to ensure consistency and quality assurance.
+All of our THC dried infused fruits are lab tested for accuracy, and are free from pesticides, heavy metals, microbials, toxins and aflatoxins to ensure consistency and quality assurance.
 This also includes our THC distillate that is sourced sustainably from our fellow extractions from Adastra Labs in Aldergrove, BC.

-The process of metabolizing THC is much longer when you ingest an edible, typically anywhere between 15-30 minutes also depending on the type of edible.
-Generally, the process of absorbing and metabolizing THC may take longer to feel the onset effects and the duration may also last longer.
+The process of metabolizing THC is much longer when you ingest an edible, typically anywhere between 15-30 minutes.
+Generally, with an edible the process of absorbing and metabolizing THC may take longer to feel the onset effects, and the effects may also last longer.

 Terpenes are organic compounds found in fruits, vegetables and plants that give aroma and flavour.
 Its unique distinctive scents may help modify and/or alter your experience when ingested with THC.

 Terpenes are as important as THC content and cannabinoids, as they actually affect our endocannabinoid system just as much as CBD and THC.
 In fact, terpenes work indirectly with our receptors and interact synergistically with THC to affect the psychoactive area of our brain as well as the blood barrier that changes chemical outputs.